jolson1228/5e-Obsidian-Character-Sheet/README.md

 Sorry if it's clunky, I built what worked for me and decided to share it after the fact!

 If you have PDFs of additional content, you can use Marker PDF to MD, or what I did was had ChatGPT (4o) convert it a few pages at a time.

+Couldn't upload to Github as one big folder, so I uploaded the zip.
+Download the zip, uncompress it to where you want your vault, and use the uncompressed folder as your vault (without renaming, your vault will be "DnD Template").
+It should have all the plugins in the .obsidian file if you do it this way but just in case, here is the list.
+If it doesn't have a note, it's probably necessary but feel free to play around and disable some to see what breaks it!

+- Admonitions
+- Advanced Tables
+- *Custom Frames* - If you want to open DnDBeyond in Obsidian, otherwise not necessary
+- Dataview
+- *DBFolder* - I don't think I ended up using this one, feel free to try disabling.
+- Dice Roller
+- Folder Notes
+- *Homepage* - If you want to set the quick sheet as your homepage, otherwise not necessary.
+- JSEngine
+- *Kanban* - Don't think its used anywhere
+- *Linter* - You don't need it, but it is super helpful if you import source materials.
+- *Markdown Table Editor* - I used it a bunch to make the quick sheet, but I don't think you need it for gameplay
+- ***Marker PDF to MD*** - Helpful for importing source material, but not necessary for gameplay.
+- Metabind
+- *Modal Forms* - I can't remember if this one in necessary, feel free to experiment!
+- Obsidian Columns
+- Style Settings
+- Templater
+- *Various Complements* - Handy for linking spells/feats/weapons to your quick sheet but not necessary.